sridharkritha/sridharkritha.github.io/pixijs/nodejsStuffs/readme.txt

    npm uninstall express --save-optional  // save the package under "optionalDependencies"

+5. package.json:

+  "dependencies": {
+    "body-parser": "^1.19.0",
+    "express": "^4.14.0"
+  },

+  "^1.19.0" -  ^ caret symbol gives the approval that you can install if there is higher available

+  package-lock.json: It stores an exact, versioned dependency tree rather than using starred versioning like package.json itself (e.g. "^1.19.0").

 8. Ignore "node_modules" from git push
   Add below lines in a file '.gitignore' (create at root folder if it is not exist)